markbosire/Practice-Questions-GCP-ACE/README.md

-# ⬆️ Google Cloud Platform (GCP) Associate Cloud Engineer (ACE) Practice Tests E ams Questions & Answers
+# ⬆️ Google Cloud Platform (GCP) Associate Cloud Engineer (ACE) Practice Tests Exams Questions & Answers

-### You significantly changed a comple  Deployment Manager template and want to confirm that the dependencies of all defined resources are properly met before committing it to the project.
+### You significantly changed a complex Deployment Manager template and want to confirm that the dependencies of all defined resources are properly met before committing it to the project.
 You want the most rapid feedback on your changes.
 What should you do?

 - [ ] Use granular logging statements within a Deployment Manager template authored in Python.
-- [ ] Monitor activity of the Deployment Manager e ecution on the Stackdriver Logging page of the GCP Console.
+- [ ] Monitor activity of the Deployment Manager execution on the Stackdriver Logging page of the GCP Console.
-- [ ] E ecute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
+- [ ] Execute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
-- [ ] E ecute the Deployment Manager template using the C-preview option in the same project, and observe the state of interdependent resources.
+- [ ] Execute the Deployment Manager template using the C-preview option in the same project, and observe the state of interdependent resources.

 **[⬆ Back to Top](#table-of-contents)**